Yankton Sioux Tribe: Treaties and land cession

-A Sioux quiver and bow case was donated to the archives in 1892.
-It is brain tanned buckskin with beadwork at the top and bottom.
-There is fringe as well at the top and bottom, and they are sewn with sinew.
-The quiver is 26.5 inches long, and the bow case is 46 3/8 inches long.

 Transportation system

 YST Transit, short for Yankton Sioux Tribe Transit, and otherwise known as Ihanktowan Transit is the provider of mass transportation on the reservation.
 Nine scheduled bus services operate Monday through Friday between Marty, Ravinia, Wagner, the Fort Randall Casino and Lake Andes.
 There are a total of 17 stops, with three in Marty, one in Ravinia, seven in Wagner, one at the Fort Randall Casino and five in Lake Andes, while fares are set at $1.
 Demand-response service is also provided.

 Fixed route ridership

 The ridership and service statistics shown here are of fixed route services only and do not include demand response.